6-week ONLINE Fiction Writing I/II Workshop – begins week of 9.30.19 (*1 spot available*)

-20-week Manuscript Generator: a generative class open to novelists, memoirists, and writers working on story and essay collections – begins week of 1.14.19
+20-week Manuscript Generator: a generative class open to novelists, memoirists, and writers working on story and essay collections – begins week of 11.4.19

-In this generative workshop, students have the opportunity to hand in chapters (up to 20 pages max) every other week, and receive feedback from the instructor on these pages.
+In this generative workshop, students have the opportunity to hand in chapters (up to 5000 words pages) every other week, and receive feedback from the instructor on these pages.
 The workshop is open to writers who have completed one or more chapters of a novel or memoir, as well as writers working on short story and/or essay collections.
 Writers participating in this course will learn how to recognize the successful techniques in their writing – what engages the reader, and how that success is achieved.
 Carefully planned lessons and online discussions will focus on analyzing the many choices (point-of-view, tone, characterizing details, pacing, etc.) a writer must make concerning structure, character and language.
 This course is intended for writers who have some experience writing and workshopping.

 There is one video meet-up so students and instructor can introduce themselves but it is not mandatory.

-Begins: Week of January 14, 2019
+Begins: Week of November 4, 2019

 Instructor: Heather Aimee O’Neill